Ordered dynamic tables

 The trim_rows command is executed outside of transactions.
 Once it is complete, the deleted data can no longer be read by the select_rows command.
 As soon as it appears that so many rows were deleted in the tablet that they form an entire initial chunk, the cluster node serving the tablet sends a signal to the master server and the given chunk is deleted as a whole.
 This is the moment when disk space is freed up.

-You can find out the number of deleted rows in any tablet from the trimmed_row_count attribute of the tablet.
+You can find out the number of deleted rows in any tablet from its trimmed_row_count attribute.
 This parameter is updated asynchronously, i.e. some time may elapse between trim_rows execution and its change.

-When a tablet is unmounted and then mounted, the number of initial deleted rows is retained, ensuring that the numbering is unchanged.
+When a tablet is unmounted and then re-mounted, the number of initial deleted rows is retained, ensuring that the numbering is unchanged.

 Warning

 When you convert a dynamic table into a static table using the alter_table command, information about which rows were deleted is lost.
 The order of rows in the table is lost as well.
-The order of rows within the chunks remains unchanged, but it is difficult to rely on this.
+The order of rows within the chunks remains unchanged, but this order is hardly reliable.
 Indeed, some initial rows of some chunks may be marked as deleted in a dynamic table, and this information cannot be retained when the table is converted into a static table.
-As a result, when converting a dynamic table into a static table, some of the previously deleted rows may appear in the table.
+As a result, when converting a dynamic table into a static one, some of the previously deleted rows may re-appear.

 Resharding